mcculloughembedded/blog/src/content/blog/prg-towards-reproducibility-nixos.md

 First, this creates an extra dependency on the maintainers of nixpkgs.
 As an end-user, you have to wait for the bi-yearly releases of nixpkgs to get updates - and there's no guarantee that the package with the version you need will be included in the next release of nixpkgs.

+This is not such a big problem for other package managers because packages are versioned independently. nixpkgs is versioned as a mono-repo so you don't get to easily choose the versions of individual packages.

-It's completely possible to use Nix to pull in packages that are not part of nixpkgs.
+It's possible to use Nix to pull in packages that are not part of nixpkgs.
+The same method can be used to pull in a different version of a package.
-However, not only is there no standard way of doing this, the common methods often undermine Nix's main selling point - reproducibility.
+However, not only is there no standard way of doing this, the [common methods](https://nix.dev/guides/faq.html#how-to-run-non-nix-executables) are difficult and some undermine Nix's build-time reproducibility.

 Second, it locks you into Nix.
 Nix works, but often I would prefer to use a tool that is more standard.